yardsale8/tenure-portfolio/content/authors/admin/_index.md

 State was too good to pass up.
 Over the last four and a half years, I have been able to complement and improve the data science program at Winona State using my training as a statistician, previous research in machine learning, and experience teaching programming.
-I also will provide evidence of sustained growth and excellence in all the other activities--quality instruction, service, scholarship, continuing education, and a dedication to student growth--need to succeed as a faculty member at a 4-year liberal arts university.
+Additionally, I have sustained growth and excellence in all the other activities--quality instruction, service, scholarship, continuing education, and a dedication to student growth--needed to succeed as a faculty member at a 4-year liberal arts university.